csiro-energy-systems/Synthetic-NEM-2000bus-Data/README.md

 - `snem2000.m'  contains synthetic network data for all states.
 - `snem1803.m'  contains synthetic network data for the mainland sub-network.
-- `snem197.m'   contains synthetic network data for Tamania.
+- `snem197.m'   contains synthetic network data for Tamania sub-network.

 The data set development algorithm and technical report can be found at
 - CSIRO github repo